preciofishbone/OmniaDocs/web-content-management/publishing-features/document-rollup/index.rst

 The Refiners tab
 -----------------
-Here you select refiners to shor for the list:
+Here you select refiners to show for the list:

 .. image:: document-rollup-refiners.png